 Armagnac also must be properly aged.
 The oak casks used must also meet certain standards.
 The barrels are made by hand without adhesives or even nails.
 The oak used must also be aged for a number of years before being lightly charred.
-This allows the Armagnac to acquire a distinct flavour and note.
+This allows the Armagnac to acquire distinct flavours and notes.
 Once the Armagnac is stored in the barrels, the slow and patient aging process begins.
-This armagnac is not only organic, but biodynamic as well.
+Domaine de Saoubis Bas Armagnac is not only organic but biodynamic as well.
 If you’re looking for a product that adheres to the strict preparation described, then you can’t go wrong with these two Armagnacs – these Brandies will truly give your palate and taste buds a rare treat.